amir-mln/nextify/README.md

 npm install
 ```

-After installing you need to push the prisma schema to the database and run the seed. so basically run
+After installing you need to push the prisma schema to the database

 ```
 npx prisma migrate dev